 You are not alone in your caregiving journey.
 You may feel that “I am the only one thinking and feeling this way”.
-Actually, there are many other caregivers who are in their respective stages of this journey and may feel the same as you do.
+Actually, there are many other caregivers, who are in their respective stages of this journey, feeling the same as you do or even have the same questions that you are thinking of.

-You can speak up to share your innermost feelings which can help reduce the feelings of isolation and relieve some of the emotions you may have.
-Through your sharing, other caregivers can learn from your rich experience and useful advice to support each other in this journey together.
-There are sharing platforms such as Caregiver Support Network, support groups, and sharing your stories via print or video.
+You can speak up to share your innermost feelings which can help reduce the sense of isolation and relieve some of the emotions you may have.
+Through your sharing, other caregivers can learn from your experience and get useful advice to support each other in this journey together.

 Caregiver Support Network